tomap/docpad-plugin-flickrimages/README.md

 # Flickr Images Plugin for DocPad
 This plugin will handle uploading images to flickr and linking them to your site in [DocPad](https://docpad.org)

-Work in progress: lots of things are broken or not working yet...
+## Work in progress

+Lots of thing to do:

+Currently the output has been made to work with fancybox, which is fine for me, but not for everyone.

 ---